bureauforgood/mariadelaguardia.com/README.md

 ## Markup and CSS Documentation

-Changes to the site will be accomplished by directly editing the Pug and SCSS files and committing them to the repo.
+Changes to the site styles is accomplished by directly editing the source SCSS files and pushing them to the repo.
 This will trigger a Netlify deploy to the production environment.

 ### Homepage Layout
 The homepage is coded to be presented in the following way: